The Turtle Prince: Pomegranate Prince (Tulu Nadu)

 In a South Indian tale from Tulu Nadu with the title "ದಾಳಿಂಬೆ ಕುಮಾರ" ("Pomegranate Prince"), in a kingdom the king and the prime-minister are childless, and make devotions and pilgrimages for the gods for a blessing.
 One day, an astrologer comes and predicts both rulers will have children, and they arrange a future marriage between their scions: if the prime minister's child is a boy, he will let him marry the princess; if a girl, she will marry the prince.
 However, the prime minister wants his son to inherit the throne, so he goes to the Ganges to bathe and is granted a blessing from deity Vishwanath: a pomegranate to be eaten by their respective wives.
 The prime minister presents his wife with the fruit, and goes to deal with his some matters.
 While her husband is away, the prime minister's wife eats the seeds and leaves the peels.
 The prime minister learns of this and tells the king.
 Despite the mistake, the queen gulps the peels with a drink and both women become pregnant.
 In time, the prime minister's wife gives birth to a girl, and the queen to a son that is covered in pomegranate peels, his head, hands and feet the only visible parts of his body, which reminds people of a turtle.
 For this, he is called Dalimbe Kumar ("Pomegranate Prince").
 After a while, the prince asks to marry the prime minister's daughter, but she sets a condition for him first: fetch flowers from the prime minister's sister-in-law Atti Hu.
 Dalambe Kumar crawls to a magician's hut, who directs him this guru's ashram.
 The prince is instructed to go to a certain lake where the Sirikanyas (Yakshinis) play and sport in the water, steal the sáris of one of them and ask her to fetch the flowers.
 The prince spies on the maidens, steals the sari and crawls up a tree.
-One of the maidens notices her missing garments, finds the prince: the garments in exchange for her help in getting the flowers.
+One of the maidens notices her missing garments, finds the prince and offers a trade: the garments in exchange for her help in getting the flowers.
 The Sirikanya transports the prince to Sirilok, fetches a basket of jasmine flowers and returns to the lake.
 The maiden gives the prince a harp to summon her, since she has fallen in love with him, and removes his pomegranate peel skin, turning him into a handsome prince.
 The human prince asks her to put the husk again, but this time he can alternate between both states.
 On the road back, the prince trades the harp for the guru's magic sword, whom he kills by commanding the sword, and gains a lute from the magician, whom he also kills with the sword.
 The prince returns to his kingdom with the flowers and marries the prime minister's daughter.
 Some time after the wedding, a neighbouring king attacks the prince's kingdom and captures the king and the prime minister.
 Dalimbe Kumar removes his peely disguise, dons a heavy armour and kills the enemy army with the magic sword, releasing his father and father-in-law.
 At the end of the tale, the prince takes a bath in human form.
 His wife spies on him then burns the fruit peel disguise to keep him human.